alexwlchan/alexwlchan.net/src/_drafts/supposedly-simple-image-layout.md

   </figcaption>
 </figure>

-I vaguely wonder if there's a way to use the images as grid items and bypass a layer of `<div>`s, but I haven't found anything that works.

 This gets the images in the right place, but they're the wrong sizes -- they've overflowing out of the grid.
 How do we make them fit?

+(As a sidebar: I vaguely wonder if there's a way to make the images the grid items and bypass a layer of `<div>`s, but I haven't found anything that works.)